Windore/mtc/README.md

 ### Tasks

 Tasks are something that one expects to do every week on a specific weekday.
-They have a duration and you can use `mmvk do` to have a timer for that duration.
+They have a duration in minutes and you can use `mmvk do` to have a timer for that duration.
 Tasks can also exist without a weekday specified.

 ### Events